MarcBickel/project_gobigorgohome/narrative.md

 We also remove columns that are mostly empty (  >850k rows have the corresponding value missing).
 We now have a size-reduced dataset, but the quantity of information itself did not get reduced very much.

 Concerning the instacart dataset, we created a product-centric dataframe, where each product is represented by a row.
 This view serves us much better than the previous one.
 We then only consider the 5% most popular products, to be able to reduce the size of the dataset.
+On se concentre sur les produits qui forment 95% des commandes, en tout environ 3000 produits.

 ## différents food grades
 avec différences entre les food grades word clouds
-## Données sur instacart
-tendances dans les commandes des gens ?

 ## Linker les deux datasets

 We created a dictionnary of the most frequent words in each nutritionnal grade category (after some translation, to be able to use products regardless of origin/language).
 Some results are easily predictable, like "bio" being the most used word in grade A, and "chocolate" being its counterpart in grade E. Again, more info in the notebook.